intel/ai-reference-models/docs/image_recognition/tensorflow/Tutorial.md

 ## Goal
-This tutorial will introduce CPU performance considerations for three image recognition deep learning models, and how to use Intel’s TensorFlow optimizations to improve inference time on CPU.
-This tutorial will also provide code examples to use Model Zoo's pretrained model that can be copy/pasted for quick off-the-ground implementation with synthetic and real data.
+This tutorial will introduce CPU performance considerations for three image recognition deep learning models, and how to use Intel® Optimizations for TensorFlow to improve inference time on CPUs.
+This tutorial will also provide code examples to use with Model Zoo's pretrained model that can be copy/pasted for quick off-the-ground implementation with synthetic and real data.

 ## Background
 Image recognition with deep learning is a computationally expensive endeavor.